-(b) Engaged time shall not include (1) any time spent performing delivery or transportation services after the request has been cancelled by the customer; or (2) any time spen on a request for delivery or transportation services where the app-based driver abandons performance of the service prior to completion.
-Network companies may also exclude time i doing so is reasonably necessary to remedy or prevent fraudulent use of the network company' online-enabled application or platform.
-"Health Connector", the Commonwealth Health Insurance Connector Authority established by chapter 58 of the acts of 2006 and section 2 of chapter 176Q of the Massachusetts General Laws.
-"Minimum wage", the state mandated minimum wage for all industries as provided by section 1 of chapter 151 of the Massachusetts General Laws.
-"Net earnings", all earnings received by an app-based driver in an earnings period.
-"Net earnings floor", means the amount determined under subsection (c) of Section 5 of this chapter, against which an app-based driver's net earnings are compared.
-"Network company", a business entity operating as: (a) a delivery network company; (b) a transportation network company; or (c) both.
-"Person", shall have the same definition as provided in clause twenty-third of section 7 of chapter 4 of the Massachusetts General Laws.
+- (b) Engaged time shall not include (1) any time spent performing delivery or transportation services after the request has been cancelled by the customer; or (2) any time spent on a request for delivery or transportation services where the app-based driver abandons performance of the service prior to completion.
+Network companies may also exclude time if doing so is reasonably necessary to remedy or prevent fraudulent use of the network company's online-enabled application or platform. - "Health Connector", the Commonwealth Health Insurance Connector Authority established by chapter 58 of the acts of 2006 and section 2 of chapter 176Q of the Massachusetts General Laws. - "Minimum wage", the state mandated minimum wage for all industries as provided by section 1 of chapter 151 of the Massachusetts General Laws. - "Net earnings", all earnings received by an app-based driver in an earnings period. - "Net earnings floor", means the amount determined under subsection (c) of Section 5 of this chapter, against which an app-based driver's net earnings are compared. - "Network company", a business entity operating as: - (a) a delivery network company;

+(b) a transportation network company; or

-117 "Private passenger motor vehicle," any passenger vehicle which has a vehicle weight 118 rating or curb weight of 6,000 lbs. or less as per manufacturer's description of said vehicle or is a 119 sport utility vehicle, passenger van, or pickup truck.
-120 "Qualifying health plan", a health insurance plan in which the app-based driver is the 121 subscriber, that is not paid for in full or in part by any current or former employer, and that is not 122 a Medicare or Medicaid plan.
-123 "Quarter", each of the following 4 time periods: (a) January 1 through March 31; (b) 124 April 1 through June 30; (c) July 1 through September 30; (d) October 1 through December 31.
-125 "Transportation network company" or "TNC", has the same meaning as provided in 126 section 1 of chapter 159A1/2 of the Massachusetts General Laws.
-127 "Transportation network company driver" or "TNC driver", a Transportation network 128 driver, as defined in section 1 of chapter 159A1/2 of the Massachusetts General Laws, that 129 provides transportation services, or a person operating a livery vehicle as defined in 540 CMR 130 2.00 on a TNC's digital network, as defined in section 1 of chapter 159A1/2.
-131 "Transportation services", the provision of transportation facilitated by the digital 132 network, as defined in section 1 of chapter 159A1/2 of the Massachusetts General Laws, of a 133 TNC for which the pickup of the passenger occurs in the Commonwealth.
-134 Section 5: Guaranteed Earnings Floor.
-135 (a) A network company shall ensure that for each earnings period, an app-based driver is 136 compensated at not less than the net earnings floor as set forth in this section.
-The net earnings 137 floor establishes a guaranteed minimum level of compensation for app-based drivers that cannot be reduced.
-In no way does the net earnings floor prohibit app-based drivers from earning ahigher level of compensation.
+118 (c) both.
+119 "Person", shall have the same definition as provided in clause twenty-third of section 7 120 of chapter 4 of the Massachusetts General Laws.
+121 "Private passenger motor vehicle," any passenger vehicle which has a vehicle weight 122 rating or curb weight of 6,000 lbs. or less as per manufacturer's description of said vehicle or is a 123 sport utility vehicle, passenger van, or pickup truck.
+124 "Qualifying health plan", a health insurance plan in which the app-based driver is the 125 subscriber, that is not paid for in full or in part by any current or former employer, and that is not 126 a Medicare or Medicaid plan.
+127 "Quarter", each of the following 4 time periods: (a) January 1 through March 31; (b) 128 April 1 through June 30; (c) July I through September 30; (d) October 1 through December 31.
+129 "Transportation network company" or "TNC", has the same meaning as provided in 130 section I of chapter 159Al/2 of the Massachusetts General Laws.
+131 "Transportation network company driver" or "TNC driver", a Transportation network 132 driver, as defined in section I of chapter 159Al/2 of the Massachusetts General Laws, that 133 provides transportation services, or a person operating a livery vehicle as defined in 540 CMR 134 2.00 on a TNC's digital network, as defined in section 1 of chapter 159Al/2.
+135 "Transportation services", the provision of transportation facilitated by the digital 136 network, as defined in section 1 of chapter 159Al/2 of the Massachusetts General Laws, of a

+Section 5: Guaranteed Earnings Floor.